Quinoa Guide: how to cook quinoa, what it is, and the nutritional benefits. Plus a collection of our favorite vegan quinoa recipes!

 Update: for even fluffier quinoa, I now use a ratio of 1 cup quinoa to 1 1/2 cups water/broth.

-Come join The Garden Grazer on Instagram and share your quinoa creations!
+If you're enjoying this quinoa guide, come join The Garden Grazer on Instagram and share your quinoa creations!